MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/images.md

 ![delay capture](\media\images\delay-capture.png)

-After capturing an image, specify a name for it in the dialog and select **OK** to add it to the flow.
+After capturing an image, specify a name for it in the dialog box and select **OK** to add it to the flow.

 ![image name](\media\images\image-name.png)